 16 Ways to Improve Communication in the Workplace

-Most companies will say that communication is the glue that connects all of the moving parts of their organization.
-It's the cornerstone of their operational strategy for creating value, scaling their growth and achieving success.
+Most company leaders will say that communication is the glue that connects all the moving parts of their organization.
+It's the cornerstone of their operational strategy for creating value, scaling their growth, and achieving success.

-At least 86% of leaders and employees acknowledge that the main reason why failure happens in the workplace is due to a lack of effective, collaborative communication.
-For a project to be handled properly, 94% of people say it's absolutely necessary to be kept up to date on the exact status of all associated deliverables all the time.
+At least 86% of leaders and employees acknowledge that the main reason why failure happens in the workplace is due to a lack of effective communication.
+For a project to be handled properly, 94% of people say it's absolutely necessary to be kept up to date on the status of all associated deliverables.
+In other words, great communication skills are key.

-Improved communication keeps the right people in the right seats:
+Improved communication at work keeps the right people in the right seats:

-• According to Gallup, organizational elements that rely on clear communication like understanding roles and responsibilities, the right tools for the job and working towards common goals with a common vision are determining factors in elevated employee engagement.
+• According to Gallup, organizational elements that rely on clear communication like understanding roles, accountabilities, and responsibilities (RARs); the right tools for the job; and working toward common goals and a clear Vision are determining factors in elevated employee engagement.

 • 92% of employees feel their performance would improve if they received corrective feedback delivered positively.
 While 43% of highly engaged workers receive feedback at least once per week, only 18% of low-engaged workers do.

-Improved communication enables trust among leaders and teams:
+Improved communication at work enables trust among leaders and teams:

-Communication is the essential solution for creating a culture of transparency and trust, dissolving confusion, resolving internal conflicts and ensuring everyone knows what's expected of them.
-It keeps everyone engaged and creates an effective and enjoyable workplace.
+Better communication is the essential solution for creating a culture of transparency and trust, dissolving confusion, resolving internal conflicts, and ensuring everyone knows what they're responsible for.
+It keeps everyone engaged and creates an effective and enjoyable atmosphere.

 1. Develop your own communication skills first.

-At work, we accomplish things like leading teams, delegating responsibilities, explaining concepts and building relationships through messages that convey information.
-This knowledge-share is only effective when your necessary soft skills are refined for better understanding and thoughtful response.
+By communicating with our colleagues at work, we accomplish things like leading teams, delegating responsibilities, explaining concepts, and building relationships.
+This knowledge-share is only effective when our communication skills are refined for better understanding and a thoughtful response.

 Every day, we communicate in four ways: